 They are not just another non-profit making promises to our veterans.
 Their team of board members, staff, and volunteers are dedicated to helping change the lives of veterans and also change how the community looks at homelessness and the issues that surround our communities.
 We will also be dedicated to working with our community leaders to establish better resources.

 ORVA-Project 4 Hope is in the process of purchasing 7.5 acres, near Arcadia Louisiana, to build a tiny home village with a total of 40 homes and a community/office building to serve our veterans.
 We are currently fundraising by seeking business partnerships and donations to finish the purchase of the land.
 Our goal is to break ground by late 2019 and have the community center and first homes up in early 2020.

 The planned facility will allow qualified veteran tenants the option of • 90 days to 24 months tenancy and provide supportive services through • Food and Nutritional Support • life-skills • vocational training • counseling.

-We will also implement homeless prevention services through partnering with many of the agencies in our community.
+We will also implement homeless prevention services by partnering with many of the agencies in our community.

 Our goal is to help these men and women have a place of residence, jobs, and to be productive in their community upon completing their stay with us.

-This first appeared in The Havok Journal March 21, 2019.
+This first appeared in The Havok Journal on March 21, 2019.